krupani/testnow/README.md

 ## Installation
 There are multiple ways in which you can install and use testnow gem.
-You must have Ruby installed before you can install this gem.
+You must have Ruby(>2.0) installed before you can install this gem.

 ### <a name="gem" /> 1.
 Install using gem command
 Just use following command from you Terminal.
+Usually installing testnow using gem command is always advised in cases of creating a new framework from scratch.
+For existing framework, see next section (Install using bundler).
 ```
 gem install testnow
 ```

 ### <a name="bundler" /> 2.
 Install using bundler
-You can include it in your Gemfile and run bundle install
+You can include it in your Gemfile and run bundle install.
+This is the preferred way to do it incase of adding testnow to an existing framework.
+To create a new framework from scratch, there would be no Gemfile, then please install testnow using gem command (Previous section).

 ```
 gem 'testnow'